 - Where children leave the school ensure their child protection file is transferred appropriately for any new school or college as soon as possible but transferred separately from the main pupil file.
 Ensuring secure transit and confirmation of receipt.
-This may be through an electronic system. - Receiving schools and colleges should ensure key staff such as Designated Safeguarding Leads and SENCOs or the named person with oversight for SEN in colleges, are aware as required. - In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+This may be through an electronic system. - On receipt of key documentation ensure key staff such as Designated Safeguarding Leads and SENCOs, are aware as required. - In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.